 - On trails; avoid approaching bison along trails.
 They may charge more readily.
 Make them aware someone is there.
 Make noise.
 If they don’t move, back away slowly.

 - Never enter a herd of bison on foot or come between two animals, especially a cow and her calf.

-- Turning its back to you, raising its tail and defecating
+- Turns its back, raises its tail and defecates

 - If bison stop grazing to stare, back away immediately until the animal returns to grazing

 The bison rut, or mating season, begins late July and carries through until early September.
 During the rut, bison bulls are more aggressive and less cautious of vehicles and people.
 The bulls compete for the cows and display a variety of behaviors intended to impress the cows and intimidate each other.
 Behaviours include wallowing, charging and bellowing.
 Bison also snort and shake their head back and forth.